I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 Encrypt Your Data

-I’ve long since used Truecrypt on my computers to encrypt my business and private data partitions.
+I use Truecrypt on my computers to encrypt my business and private data partitions.

 Truecrypt will prevent your data being accessed by unauthorized persons if your computer or hard drive gets stolen.
-I’d strongly recommend that you encrypt your computer data with Truecrypt as a matter of course, NSA or no NSA.
-It just makes good sense.
+I’d strongly recommend you encrypt your computer data with Truecrypt as a matter of course, NSA or no NSA.
+It makes good sense.

 Secure Your Internet Connection with Tor